Middle School - Science

 How do organisms survive and adapt to the Puget Sound Ecosystem?

-How can we design creative solutions to ensure survival of Puget Sound Organisms?
+How can we design creative solutions to ensure the survival of Puget Sound Organisms?

 - Structure and Function

 - Inheritance and Variation of Traits

 How can changes in Puget Sound ecosystems affect interacting relationships among organisms?

 How can we design creative solutions to sustain our changing community?

 - Waves and Information Transfer

 Science programs at the high school varies from school to school.
 Graduation requirements include 2.0 credits of laboratory science.
 See the High School Science Course Pathways (PDF)

 - Newton's Second Law

 - Energy Systems & Conservation